 2. A second text box will appear.
 Enter content for the two test variants.

 You can remove the variant by clicking “- Remove variant” above the second text box.
 If you remove the variant you will lose any content entered into the text boxes.

 3. Enter content for the body of your email.

-Send yourself a test email by entering an email address in the text box below the preview screens.
+Send yourself a test email by entering an email address in the text box below the preview.
 Pick a variant from the drop-down menu.
 Click “Send Test Email.”
 You may send yourself more than one test email.

-Edit your variants at any time by returning to the “Body” section of your email blast.
+Edit your variants at any time by returning to the top of the “Content” section of your email blast.
 Remember to save your changes.